emartineznunez/MTC-2024/README.md

-# School on Kinetics and Dynamics of Chemical Reactions
+# Dynamics of Chemical Reactions
 Material for the Master on Theoretical and Computational Chemistry

 Clone the repository as: git clone https://github.com/emartineznunez/MTC.git